-This common household item - a white crystalline powder, long utilised as a natural toothpaste ingredient in stand alone and homemade formulations, has recently burst into more widespread popularity thanks to social media sites likes TikTok and Instagram.
+This common household item - a white crystalline powder, long utilised as a natural toothpaste ingredient in stand alone and homemade formulations, has recently burst into more widespread popularity thanks to social media and the interest in natural cleaning agents and non-toxic dental hygiene.
+However, many are not aware that it has a few disturbing properties that do not actually promote healthy gums and dentition.
 Baking soda (also knows as sodium bicarbonate and bicarbonate of soda) has been used as a stain-removing and whitening agent around the kitchen for decades, especially to make the inside of coffee mugs and tea cups pearly white.
 For precisely the same reasons, baking soda has been used in toothpastes and powders for many decades, in fact, some of the very earliest commercially produced toothpastes contained a blend of baking soda and hydrogen peroxide and were put into tubes in 1892.

 Despite the dramatic recent surge in tooth cleaning usage, a baking soda dominant application is actually not recommended for anything outside of occasional use as it can actually inflict much more harm than benefit, to your teeth, especially if used daily or regularly.
 Discover why in the 3 following reasons, ordered by increasing level of severity.